 For issues concerning the care of children, an accredited Family Dispute Resolution (FDR) practitioner is required.
 These are neutral professionals trained to mediate family conflicts, especially those arising from separation.
 They guide the conversation, ensuring it stays on track and that important issues are prioritised.
 Their role doesn’t include making decisions or taking sides.

 An FDR practitioner is accredited under the standards set out in the Family Law (Family Dispute Resolution Practitioners) Regulations 2008.

 Outcomes reached as part of mediation, can be used to create your parenting plans and/or consent orders.

 Further reading: 8 Good reasons why you should have a parenting plan.

-THE BENEFITS OF MEDIATION
+THE BENEFITS OF FAMILY MEDIATION

 - Having a neutral third-party involved in your discussions can keep you focused, ultimately resolving problems faster and more effectively

 - A mediator will encourage both parties to converse responsibility and respectfully so outcomes can be reached without further damage to the relationship

 - Having an opportunity to share personal viewpoints in an impartial space means both parties will feel heard and validated